auth0/docs/articles/flows/guides/implicit/add-login-implicit.md

 Auth0 makes it easy to implement the Implicit Flow by using:

-* [Auth0.js](/libraries/auth0js): The easiest way to implement the flow, which will do most of the heavy-lifting for you.
-Our [Single-Page App Quickstarts](/quickstart/spa) will walk you through the process.
+* [Express OpenID Connect SDK](https://www.npmjs.com/package/express-openid-connect): The easiest way to implement the flow, which will do most of the heavy-lifting for you.
+If you use our [Javascript SDK](/libraries/auth0js), please ensure you are implementing mitigations that are appropriate for your architecture.
 * Authentication API: If you prefer to roll your own solution, keep reading to learn how to call our API directly.

 Following successful login, your application will have access to the user's [ID Token](/tokens/id-tokens).
 The ID Token will contain basic user profile information.